CelliesProjects/aquacontrol32/webif/README.md

 ### This are the web interface files for aquacontrol32.

-This folder contains the html files for the web interface.
+This folder contains the html and gzipped files for the web interface.

 Before compiling these files have to gzipped and after that converted to C style header files.